lixiaoqiang-code/learngit/readme.txt

-today is the first working day of 2021. work hard in the new year.
+today is the first working day of 2021. lixiaoqiang is beautiful girl. work hard in the new year. luoji is a beautiful girl.